-- Between 2020 and 2022 we will increase the percentage of stable cohort students who achieve good and excellent in Year 3, 5, 7 and 9 NAPLAN writing. - 2.
-In each year of the Business Plan more than 60% of Aboriginal students will achieve satisfactory or better achievement in Year 3, 5, 7 and 9 Reading. - 3.
+- Increase the percentage of stable cohort students who achieve good and excellent in Year 3, 5, 7 and 9 NAPLAN writing. - 2.
+In each year of the Business Plan 60% of Aboriginal students will achieve satisfactory or better achievement in Year 3, 5, 7 and 9 Reading. - 3.
 The progress rate of the stable student cohort and the achievement rate of the whole school cohort will equal or exceed like schools in NAPLAN writing. - 4.
-Between 2020 and 2022 we will increase the percentage of stable cohort students whose progress is high or very high for Year 5, 7 and 9 NAPLAN Numeracy. - 5.
+Increase the percentage of stable cohort students whose progress is high or very high for Year 5, 7 and 9 NAPLAN Numeracy. - 5.
 The progress rate of the stable student cohort and the achievement rate of the whole school cohort will equal or exceed like schools in NAPLAN Numeracy. - 6.
-We will increase the percentage of students from PP to Year 1 achieving satisfactory results (progression point 0.8) in On Entry Literacy testing.
+Increase the percentage of students achieving above the ICSEA 8-10 median score in On Entry Reading for PP and Year 1. - 7.
+Increase the percentage of students achieving above the ICSEA 8-10 median score in On Entry Numeracy for PP and Year 1.

-- 7. We will increase the percentage of students from PP to Year 1 achieving satisfactory results (progression point 1.2) in On Entry Numeracy testing. - 8.
-In each year of our Business Plan our WACE achievement rates will be above like schools whilst striving to above 88%. - 9.
-From 2020 2022 at least 80% of students enrolled in a VET Certificate II or higher will achieve a full qualification by the completion of their Year 12 studies. - 10.
-In each year of the business plan, the percentage of Year 12 students satisfying the OLNA requirements will be above 87% whilst striving for 92%. - 11.At least 90% of K-12 students feel that their classrooms are safe and orderly. - 12.All learning areas will embed STEAM practices across the school authentically integrating disciplines to solve real world problems by 2022. - 13.
-Survey results indicate a rating of 3.8 or above on the Parent, Staff and Student National Survey Tool. - 14.
-Annual attendance average will meet or exceed like schools
+- 7. WACE achievement rates will be above like schools whilst striving to above 88%. - 8.
+By the end 2022 our average ATAR results (52.7% in 2019) will increase by 20%. - 9.
+At least 80% of students enrolled in a VET Certificate II or higher will achieve a full qualification by the completion of their Year 12 studies. - 10.
+The percentage of Year 12 students satisfying the OLNA requirements will be above 87% whilst striving for 92%. - 11.
+At least 90% of K-12 students feel that their classrooms are safe and orderly. - 12.
+Implement the Centre of Resource Excellence STEAM program in Year 5-8 and embed the STEM Learning Project program throughout K-5. - 13.
+Implement specialist programs to encourage enrolment and marketing in the Eastern Wheatbelt (CoRE, Volleyball & Arts) - 14.
+Survey results indicate a rating of 3.8 or above on the Parent, Staff and Student National Survey Tool. - 15.
+Annual attendance average will meet or exceed State averages.